mjirous/cinject/README.md

 ```

 The `bind` function is used to collect all interfaces or classes used as keys in the container.
 The `to` function is used register type that should be instantiated when anyone asks for the interface.
-Notice the `INJECT` macro that wraps the constructor of `Foo` class.
+Notice the `CINJECT` macro that wraps the constructor of `Foo` class.
 A class that is supposed to be instantiated by Cinject must contain exactly one constructor wrapped in that macro.

 Once the container registration is finished then call the `get` function to let the framework instantiate the desired type automatically.